 Window condensation is generally regarded as a problem.
 But you might be surprised to know that it actually isn’t and in most cases, addressing it won’t cost you anything.
-Your expert window installer Woodbridge Home Exteriors shares an in-depth look at what causes window condensation and how it can be addressed.
+Your expert window installer Woodbridge Home Solutions shares an in-depth look at what causes window condensation and how it can be addressed.

 What Causes Window Condensation?

 When the moisture in the air gets in contact with a cool surface, it collects and forms condensation.
 The moisture that collects on a glass of cold water isn’t coming from the glass itself.
 Rather, it’s the moisture in the air collecting on the cold outer surface of the glass.
 In terms of windows, it is important to know which side of the window the condensation is forming, as it can indicate whether the condensation is a problem or not.

 If the condensation is forming on the interior surface of the window glass, it can mean your home has unusually high humidity, which could indicate an air conditioning or venting problem.
 However, if this is happening during cold months, it indicates that your window insulation isn’t as effective.
 Heat loss can also happen at this point.
 The reverse can also happen during hot and humid days if the windows feel cool to the touch on the exterior surface.
 You may need to consider replacement windows with a lower U-Factor if this persists.

 Condensation forming between the glass panels is a less common occurrence.
 If the seal between the sash and glass panels is broken, moisture may get in between and collect on the cooler side.
 If the window package is filled with insulating gas, the panels will gradually press together.